BlueAndi/Pixelix/README.md

 # Features
 * Supports 32x8 LED matrix size out of the box.
 Its possible to cascade another matrix to have a longer display.
-* Can display static or scrolling text, as well as static or animated icons.
+* Can display static or scrolling text, as well as static (BMP and GIF) or animated icons (GIF).
 * Includes a web interface for configuring and controlling the LED matrix.
 * Supports REST API and MQTT for remote control and integration with other systems, like [Home Assistant](https://www.home-assistant.io/).
 * Can be extended with custom effects and animations.
 See list of [plugins](./doc/PLUGINS.md).